MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Device security

 ### Updated security baseline for Microsoft 365 Apps for Enterprise.<!-- 25021846  -->
-We’re working on an update to the Intune security baseline for Microsoft 365 Apps for Enterprise.
+We're working on an update to the Intune security baseline for Microsoft 365 Apps for Enterprise.
 This update will bring support for recent settings so you can continue to maintain best-practice configurations for Office apps.

 For information about security baselines with Intune, see [Use security baselines to configure Windows devices in Intune](../protect/security-baselines.md).